Ticket to Ride…My Great Scandinavian Rail Adventure

-Eurail’s new Scandinavia Pass covers travel with participating train, ferry and public transport companies in Denmark, Sweden, Norway and Finland.
-Children 11 years and under travel free when accompanied by adult pass holder.
-From $250 for 3 day rail pass to $410 for 8 days of travel within one month.
+Eurail’s Scandinavia Pass covers travel by participating train, ferry, and public transport companies in Denmark, Sweden, Norway, and Finland.
+Children 11 years and under travel free when accompanied by an adult pass holder.

 With a choice of 3, 4, 5 or 8 days of rail travel within a one-month period, the new Scandinavia pass, offers youth discounts and “Saver Pass” discounts for two or more traveling together.

 Eurail Scandinavia Pass holders this pass can avail of travel discounts in the region on ferries, busses, and other trains, including a 30% discount on the Flam Railway.
 For more details, visit www.eurail.com/eurail-passes/one-country-pass/scandinavia , and www.norwaynutshell.com and www.eurailgroup.org/eurail-vendors

 The writer received her travel through Eurail, but the opinions are her own.